-Haley advises women considering a maroon color like this just remember it’s a change of color and lifestyle.
-“If you are a woman who likes to shampoo every day, this might not be the color for you,” she adds.
+Banks advises women considering a maroon color like this to remember it’s a change of color and lifestyle.
+“If you’re a woman who likes to shampoo every day, this might not be the color for you,” she adds.

 Hairstylist Ayla Schapp describes this as a dimensional mulberry A-line bob with a slight wave.

-Wondering what to ask your colorist for in order to get this hue?
-Ayla says “there are 3 different color formulations used to achieve this dimension.
+Are you wondering what to ask your colorist for to get this hue?
+Schapp says, “3 different color formulations are used to achieve this dimension.
 A level 5 violet mixed with 1/3 natural level 5 was used at the roots to prevent a hot root.
-From the root, melt mid-end formula (level 5 violet).
+From the root, melt the mid-end formula (level 5 violet).
 It’s important to leave a veil section at the crown.
-Use only formula 1 and 2 to gain depth within the color.
+Use only formulas 1 and 2 to gain depth within the color.
 The highlight underneath only reveals itself when there is movement.”

 Pull off this deep red violet hair, and get ready to rock and roll!
-The tones blend together seamlessly, especially with waves.
-An oil or serum is sure to bring out a shine in your locks.
+The tones blend seamlessly, especially with waves.
+An oil or serum will surely bring out a shine in your locks.

 This is a plum red for curly hair ombre.
 Don’t you love how vibrant the color came out?